 1. We remove debris from all of the garage floor.

 The important part of the process for this is knowing that it is critical to clean and remove debris from the floor and surrounding stem wall, along with under the sheetrock.
 This is necessary so that the debris doesn’t dislodge and get into the floor coatings later in the process.
 We take the extra time to do this thoroughly as it will give us a better finish.
-Concrete grinding and preparation is so important in the process of installing the floor coating.
+Concrete grinding and preparation are so important in the process of installing floor coating.

 2. Next, we identify the areas that need to be patched and patch everything needed

-This needs to be done early in the preparation process as to let the patching product set so that the floor machine can knock down and level the patching product while doing the main floor.
+This needs to be done early in the preparation process to let the patching product set so that the floor machine can knock down and level the patching product while doing the main floor.

 3. Clean and Fill Expansion Joints – This is an option we offer with our floor coating service

 If you choose this option, the expansion joints are cleaned out well, and then the caulk is applied to the expansion joints.

 What is a Swing machine you ask?
 They are similar to floor buffers and are used for intensive cleaning and surface repair.